Looking for a travel card that has killer perks without a killer annual fee?

 Getting straight to the good stuff, let’s talk about the Chase Sapphire Preferred’s travel rewards.

-When redeemed through Chase’s portal, that’s worth $750 in free travel, and when redeemed directly with a transfer partner, it could potentially be worth much more.
+When redeemed through Chase’s portal that’s worth hundreds in free travel, and when redeemed directly with a transfer partner, it could potentially be worth much more.

 Several years ago, when I first got the Sapphire Preferred, I received a 50,000-point introductory bonus.
 After a year of putting all my spending on the card, I’d earned an additional 30,000 points.
 I used my total of 80,000 points to take an insane trip on United from Syracuse > Auckland > Singapore > London > Washington D.C.
 All it cost me was $95 in taxes!

 The Chase Sapphire Preferred is a great introductory travel card because it earns 2X points per dollar on travel and dining purchases (the categories where I spend the most money anyway).
-You’ll also earn 5X Ultimate Rewards points per dollar on Lyft rides all through March 2020.
+You’ll also earn 5X Ultimate Rewards points per dollar on Lyft rides.

 Chase’s definition of travel is broad, too; it includes “airlines, hotels, motels, timeshares, car rental agencies, cruise lines, travel agencies, discount travel sites, campgrounds and operators of passenger trains, buses, taxis, limousines, ferries, toll bridges and highways, and parking lots and garages.”